HBBEEP/DRL_FinalProject/readme.md

 In this project, we will implement Deep Reinforcement Learning to play the 2048 game using different algorithms: Deep Q-Network, Double Deep Q-Network, and Dueling Deep Q-Network to compare the performance of each algorithm, including differences in reward functions and experimental setups.

+## Challenges

+A key challenge in training a 2048-playing model is that the states it encounters depend on its current performance.
+An untrained or weak model often fails early, rarely reaching higher-value tiles like 512 or 1024.
+As a result, it mostly sees early-game states and struggles to learn strategies for the late game.
+This slows down training, as the model needs more time and experience to handle advanced scenarios it rarely encounters.

 ## Technique

 ### Literature review